Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Milan (Bicocca)July 2023November 2024?16 months (!)

-In smaller towns the process is noticeably faster.
+In smaller cities the process is noticeably faster.
 Milan is the record holder for delays (up to 16 months).
 Turin and Pescara are the fastest.

 Community member

 "Yesterday we submitted the KIT.
 Lavoro Autonomo.
-Fingerprints in 2 months.
-And no rental contract is required for fingerprints.
-And they promised the plastic card within a month after fingerprints.
+Fingerprints in two months.
+And you don’t need to bring the rental contract to fingerprints.
+And they promised the plastic about a month after fingerprints.
 Extremely pleasant impressions of dealing with Italian bureaucracy.
-Nulla Osta was given without problems, and generally very kind, helpful people."
+They issued the Nulla Osta without problems and generally the staff were kind and responsive."

 Community member, Pescara

-"Pescara, I have lavoro autonomo.
+"Pescara, I have Lavoro Autonomo.
 KIT at the post office on October 15.
-Fingerprints on November 4.
+Fingerprints November 4.
 Permesso ready January 22, issued January 30.
 For 3 years.
-Two months before expiry we'll already have 5 years of residency and will be able to apply for permesso di lungo periodo."
+Two months before the expiry we'll already have 5 years of residence and will be able to apply for permesso di lungo periodo."

 Taxes and Partita IVA in 2026